 10 Things I Hate About You: Season 1

 The primary developer for this series was Carter Covington who is also

-responsible for another ABC Family hit ‘Greek’.
+responsible for another ABC Family hit ‘Greek.’
 The movie tried almost too hard

 to reinvent the Shakespearian comedy ‘Taming of the Shrew’.
 What Covington

 managed to accomplish was to isolate the family dynamic established in the film

-and use that as the foundation for a character driven series.
+and use that as the foundation for a character-driven series.
 It is risky to

-move away from the situation part of a sit-com but it works here, even in just
+move away from the situation part of a sit-com, but it works here, even in just

-the first couple of episodes it evident that the
+the first couple of episodes it evident that the characters and their

-the film the focus was on the rule that the young, popular daughter Bianca
+that the young, popular daughter Bianca